woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/install.rst

 After installation
 ------------------

 Installation is now complete.
-Please see the section on :ref:`intro.installation.ubuntu.misc`.
+Please see the section on :ref:`intro.installation.ubuntu.postinstall` to continue.